A mobile app to track and order meals from local food trucks.

-The rise of the food truck, from lowly “roach coaches” slinging hot dogs on a street in NYC, to hip fusion “restaurants on wheels” serving every flavor combination imaginable, can arguably be attributed to the tech boom of recent years.
+The rise of the food truck went from lowly “roach coaches” slinging hot dogs on a street in NYC, to hip fusion “restaurants on wheels”.
+They serve every flavor combination imaginable, and this can arguably be attributed to the tech boom of recent years.
 With the introduction of smartphones and social media, tech-savvy entrepreneurs revived an old concept that took the streets by storm.
 However; somehow, the opportunity to further connect the tech world’s relationship with the food trucks parked outside of the office never really deepened.

 Moien hopes to be that bridge; by giving users the opportunity to keep track of their favorite trucks, and being able to order and pay before even leaving their desks.

 While there exists a surprising amount of food truck apps in the mobile market, very few do little more than give you a list of trucks that may or may not be up to date.
 The problem was to create a simple, but well-designed application that tracks and locates nearby food trucks on a map.
 This app should include information about each truck, their menus, and give the user the opportunity to read and leave reviews.
 In addition, Moien should also have the ability for the user to order and pay from their mobile device before even leaving the office.

 Moien delivers functionality in a clean and efficient way.
 With the use of a simple onboarding system to quickly explain the ordering process and the implementation of big, colorful buttons in a flat design, it gives the user the opportunity to track, search, favorite, review, order and pay with minimal fuss.